Have a Question

 – Show LYNX/Votran operator your SunCard or one-way/round-trip ticket

-– Receive one free transfer to a feeder bus route that serves SunRail stations
+– Receive one free transfer from the Lynx/Voltran bus operator to a feeder bus route that serves SunRail stations

 From Bus to SunRail:

 – Pay bus fare on LYNX/Votran feeder bus route

 – Ask operator for a free transfer to SunRail (A transfer is always required even when passengers have a bus pass)